esp-rs/no_std-training/book/src/01_intro.md

 > Note that there are several examples covering the use of specific peripherals under the examples folder of every SoC `esp-hal`.
 E.g. [`esp32c3-hal/examples`]

+If you would like to learn about `std` development, see [Using the Standard Library (std)] chapter of [The Rust on ESP Book] and, [Embedded Rust on Espressif] training.

+You can join the [esp-rs community](https://matrix.to/#/#esp-rs:matrix.org) on Matrix for all technical questions and issues!
+The community is open to everyone.

 ## The board

 Examples shown here usually apply to ESP32-C3 using the [ESP32-C3-DevKit-RUST-1] board.